Julie Gonzalo

+Julieta Susana Gonzalo Martyniuk (/es/; born September 9, 1981), known professionally as Julie Gonzalo, is an Argentine-American actress and model.
+She is known for her villainous roles in the films Freaky Friday (2003) and A Cinderella Story (2004), and has also appeared in Dodgeball: A True Underdog Story (2004) and Christmas with the Kranks (2004), as a member of the titular family.

-Julieta Susana Gonzalo (/es/; born September 9, 1981) is an American and Argentine actress.
-On television, she has played Parker Lee on Veronica Mars (2006–2007; 2019), Maggie Dekker on Eli Stone (2008–2009), Pamela Rebecca Barnes on the soap opera Dallas (2012–2014) and Andrea Rojas on Supergirl (2019–2021).
+Gonzalo's television roles have included Parker Lee in Veronica Mars (2006–2007; 2019), Maggie Dekker in Eli Stone (2008–2009), Pamela Rebecca Barnes in the soap opera Dallas (2012–2014), and Andrea Rojas in Supergirl (2019–2021).
 Since 2016, she has become a regular in made-for-TV movies on the Hallmark Channel.

 Early life

-Julieta Susana Gonzalo was born in Buenos Aires, Argentina.
-She grew up in General San Martín Partido but when she was 8 years old, her family emigrated to Miami Beach, Florida.
+Julieta Susana Gonzalo Martyniuk was born in Buenos Aires, Argentina.
+She grew up in General San Martín Partido before her family emigrated to Miami Beach, Florida when she was 8 years old.
 She began her career as a model, and later became interested in acting, taking theater classes.
-Gonzalo moved to Los Angeles, and made her feature film debut in the 2002 romantic comedy I'm with Lucy opposite Monica Potter.
+Gonzalo moved to Los Angeles and made her feature film debut in the 2002 romantic comedy I'm with Lucy, opposite Monica Potter.